The Best Way to Declutter Your Bedroom - in 10 Steps

 There may be things worse than a few missing socks swallowed by the deep darkness beneath your bed.
 Cleaning under the bed is second on the list because it’s going to be messy.

 This is an area that doesn’t get much love.
-(Unless you have a robovac like I do that cleans that stuff up on the regular).
+(Unless you have a robovac, as I do, that cleans that stuff up on the regular).
 So, you don’t want to wait until your room is looking good to start pulling out all of the randomness and dusty crap that’s under your bed.

-But I urge you to seriously think about it.
+But I urge you to seriously consider it.
 What are you storing under your bed that is truly worth it?
-When is the last time you used that shoulder massager or those vacuum-sealed linens?
+When was the last time you used that shoulder massager or those vacuum-sealed linens?

-I personally haven’t kept a thing under my bed in over a year and I love it.
-I love that I know dust isn’t collecting there because the vacuum is able to easily run through a gazillion times and I love not having to bend over and shove things in and out from under the bed.
+I personally haven’t kept a thing under my bed in over a year, and I love it.
+I love that I know dust isn’t collecting there because the vacuum can easily run through it a gazillion times, and I love not having to bend over and shove things in and out from under the bed.
 It feels really good!

 3. Pull everything out of the closets and make your piles.